 How we test

-The Digital Trends automotive team tests vehicles through a comprehensive scrutinization process.
-We examine the qualities of the exterior and interior and judge them based on our expertise and experience in the context of the vehicle’s category and price range.
-Entertainment technology is thoroughly tested as are most safety features that can be tested in controlled environments.
+When it comes to testing the vehicles we’ve mentioned above, our team puts each car through an extensive process.
+We take time to examine the qualities of the exterior and interior of each vehicle.
+Our team judges the cars based on our expertise and experience in the context of the vehicle’s category and price range.
+We even thoroughly test the entertainment technology.
+We also take extra time to evaluate all of the safety features that can be tested in controlled environments.

-Test drivers spend extensive time behind the wheel of the vehicles, conducting real-world testing, driving them on highways and back roads, as well as off-road and on race tracks when applicable.
+Test drivers spend extensive time behind the wheel of each of the vehicles, conducting real-world testing.
+Our drivers put these cars through a variety of situations by driving them on highways and back roads, as well as off-road and on race tracks when applicable.

 - The best fuel-efficient cars for 2020